DuckDB: Getting started for Beginners

 Whether you like it or not, SQL is more alive than ever.
 DuckDB supports a fairly advanced SQL command set, such as window functions and aggregates.
 It provides transactional guarantees (ACID properties) and uses the Postgres API.
 Forget about the ugly and slow Panda’s manipulations.
 You can replace all of them with elegant SQL (it offers some additions on top of SQL to make it more friendly, as shown here).
 Finally, DuckDB has a Python Client and shines when mixed with Arrow and Parquet.

 To sum up, DuckDB is an actively developed open-source, embeddable, in-process, and column-oriented SQL OLAP RDBMS.
-Perfect for data practitioners that want to perform local analytical workloads easily and quickly.
+Perfect for data practitioners who want to perform local analytical workloads easily and quickly.

 DuckDB is designed to run on a single machine.
-That means your data has to fit with that single machine otherwise, it doesn’t work.
-That said, they are very powerful computers out there that will be more than enough for 99% of your workload.
-Just by looking at AWS offerings, you can have an instance with up to 1,952Gib or memory and 128 vCPUs.
+That means your data has to fit with that single machine; otherwise, it doesn’t work.
+In reality, you can use powerful computers that will be enough for 99% of your workload.
+That shouldn’t be an issue unless you process terabytes of data daily.
+By looking at AWS offerings, you can have an instance with up to 1,952GB of memory and 128 vCPUs.

 Another limitation is that DuckDB is not a multi-tenant database.
-Having different people with different teams, developing models and sharing data on the database will be very challenging.
-However, when you integrate the DB with other tools such as Airflow, S3, Parquet and dbt, you can get a powerful data ecosystem with which teams can easily work.
+Having different people with different teams, developing models, and sharing data on the database will be very challenging.
+However, when you integrate the DB with other tools such as Airflow, S3, Parquet, and dbt, you can get a robust data ecosystem with which teams can efficiently work.

 DuckDB vs SQLite